chanbengz/SUSTech_CS_Notes/README.md

 ### DO
 - Hacking is much appreciated, no matter if it's irrelevant to the courses.
 You will learn a lot from it.
 For example, it's encouraged to actually use linux and vim and so in your daily life and follow the [LFS](https://www.linuxfromscratch.org/).
 - Ask smart questions.
 Searching and solving problems by yourself is a basic skill for CS students.
-Questions only come up after you've tried everything, and express the issue clearly.
+Questions only come up after you've tried everything, and you can express the issue clearly.
 - Pay more attention to art.
 It's not a joke.
 Art will not only enrich your taste, but also improve your creativity and organization aibility.